 "...Whatever you say, Your Majesty."

-Emma mutters, as darkness threatens to swallow her mercifully and stop the aching that seems to be coming from just about everywhere.
+Emma mutters, as darkness promises to swallow her mercifully and stop the aching that seems to be coming from just about everywhere.